w3c/wai-intro-wcag/content/new-in-22.md

 ## Introduction

 For an introduction to Web Content Accessibility Guidelines (WCAG) and more about versions 2.0, 2.1, and 2.2, see the [WCAG Overview](/standards-guidelines/wcag/).
+WCAG 2.2 is scheduled to be completed and published in 2021.

 All success criteria from 2.0 and 2.1 are included in 2.2.
 The 2.0 and 2.1 success criteria are exactly the same (verbatim, word-for-word) in 2.2.
-In WCAG 2.2, success criteria **[2.4.7 Focus Visible](https://www.w3.org/TR/WCAG22/#focus-visible) is changed from Level AA to Level A**.
+Success criterion **[2.4.7 Focus Visible](https://www.w3.org/TR/WCAG22/#focus-visible) is changed from Level AA in WCAG 2.1 to Level A in WCAG 2.2**.

 WCAG 2.2 Working Draft provides 9 additional success criteria, that are included on this page.